Mullans/ImageSegmenter/README.md

 ## To set up environment
 1. Install the Python 3.7 version of [Anaconda](https://www.anaconda.com/distribution/#download-section) for your operating system (likely the 64-bit version)
+    * For a smaller install, use [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (also for your operating system, all other steps are the same)
-2. On Mac/Linux open the **Terminal** application.
+3. On Mac/Linux open the **Terminal** application.
 On Windows open **Anaconda Prompt** by typing *Anaconda* in the windows search box and selecting it from the results.
-3. Enter the following to create an Anaconda environment named Segmenter:
+4. Enter the following to create an Anaconda environment named Segmenter:
 ```
 conda create --name Segmenter -c conda-forge python=3.7 opencv=3.4.4 pyside2 git
 ```